mohammad10787/Kaggle-ML-Titanic/README.md

 	1. Download the data:
 	•	Go to the Titanic: Machine Learning from Disaster page on Kaggle and download the train.csv and test.csv files.
-	•	Place the downloaded files in the project directory or specify their paths in the code if different.
+	•	Place the downloaded files in the data file in the project directory.
 	2. Run the script:

-python hyperparameter_tuning.py
+main.py

 	3. Results: